 Vince recalls the aftermath following his having been chosen to be the first British rock 'n' roller to appear on the Eurovision Song Contest in 1960, and how he inadvertently broke the contest rules.
-The ups and downs of losing his pal Eddie Cochran as they headed to record in America.
+The ups and downs of losing his pal Eddie Cochran as they headed off to America. to record.
 Recalling the moment he saved Jayne Mansfield from an embarrassing dress malfunction, plus having to decide if he should become "Elvis Presley" or "Alvin Stardust", or to simply serenade an audience of pigeons.
 Life has never been dull for Vince!

 Following his years as one of Britain’s top pop stars turned cabaret and West End show performers, Vince and his wife decided a change of scenery would be most welcome so he took up the offer of becoming a Cruise Director and his wife Anette became a Travel Manager.
 Vince has a wealth of stories relating to cruising both in front of and behind the cabin doors.
 How did the 1984 fuel crisis make cruising what it is today?
 Do Turkey’s Minarets always play Elvis songs?
 Do the crew sleep onboard?
 All will be revealed!

 Vince's passion for music began when, as a toddler during the second world war, he would sing along with his father who played the piano.
 Vince's grandmother saw the potential in his voice and enrolled him in her church choir where, within three years he became a soloist.

 Singing in his local church choir lead to Vince appearing in local pantomimes and talent shows and forming a skiffle group named "The Vagabonds".
 They were coaxed into entering The World Skiffle Championship which was broadcast live on BBC TV, and he came second.